eashanhatti/peridot/README.md

 ### Information

 * [OLD_VS_NEW.md](./notes/OLD_VS_NEW.md): A comparison of Peridot and [Konna](https://github.com/eashanhatti/konna), a previous project of mine also based on 2LTT
-* [peridot.pdf](./peridot.pdf): A detailed research paper on Peridot's design.
+* [peridot.pdf](./peridot.pdf): A research paper on Peridot's design.
 This is a preprint.

 ### Introduction